A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Numerical results

 \section{Numerical results}

 We use \textbf{Q1} structural elements in our computational tests (bilinear elements in two spatial dimensions and trilinear elements in three spatial dimensions).
 The grid spacing on the finest level of the hierarchical, locally refined Cartesian grid is $h_{\text{finest}}=r^{-(N-1)}h_{\text{coarsest}}$, in which $h_{\text{coarsest}}$ is the coarsest level grid spacing, $r$ is the refinement ratio, and $N$ is the number of refinement levels.
 Unless otherwise noted, the initial ratio of the Lagrangian element size of the structural meshes to the Eulerian grid spacing, denoted by $\Mfac$, is approximately $\Mfac \approx 2$ along the fluid-structure interface.
-In all computations, we always require that the maximum absolute displacement between the two representations of the fluid-structure interface is no greater than $0.1$ of the Eulerian meshwidth.
-To avoid volumetric locking in nearly incompressible structures, we use selective reduced integration \cite{malkus1978mixed}, in which third-order Gaussian quadrature is used to integrate the deviatoric stress $\PP_{\text{dev}}$ and first-order Gaussian quadrature is used for the dilatational stress $\PP_{\text{dil}}$.
+In all computations, we require that the maximum absolute displacement between the two representations of the fluid-structure interface is no greater than $0.1$ of the Eulerian meshwidth.
+Note that to achieve $\|\vec{\xi}(\s,t)-\vec{\chi}(\s,t)\| = O(h^2)$, the spring penalty parameter needs to satisfy $\kappa = O(1/h^2)$.
+Additionally, we take the damping parameter to satisfy $\eta = O(1/h)$.
+Under grid refinement, we expect that the penalty force $\F = \kappa\left(\Y(\s,t)-\X(\s,t)\right) + \eta \,(\frac{\partial \Y}{\partial t}(\s,t) - \frac{\partial \X}{\partial t}(\s,t))$ will converge to the physical loading forces and satisfy $\|\F\| = O(1)$.
+In particular, for our convergence tests, we maintain $\dt = O(h)$ to keep the advective Courant-Friedrichs-Lewy (CFL) number fixed under grid refinement.
+It is then convenient to choose $\kappa = \kappa_0 / \dt^2$ and also optionally choose $\eta = \eta_0 / \dt$. $\kappa_0$ is determined by, first, choosing the finest grid spacing to be considered, say $h_\text{min}$, along with the corresponding time step size $\dt_\text{min}$.
+We then empirically determine approximately the largest value of $\kappa_0$ that allows the scheme to remain stable with $h = h_\text{min}$ and $\dt = \dt_\text{min}$.
+We then use the prescribed relationship between $\kappa$ and $\dt$ to determine $\kappa$ (and $\eta$) for all coarser cases.
+This ensures that the numerical parameters are stable for all grid spacings considered in the convergence test while using scalings that ensure that the method achieves its targeted convergence rate.
+Note that in our explicit time stepping approach to coupling the fluid and solid degrees of freedom, we expect a largest stable value of spring penalty parameter $\kappa$ for fixed spatial and temporal discretization parameters.
+In a given problem, if there is already a physical estimate for the total fluid forces acting on the fluid-structure interface, this estimate along with a targeted discrepancy tolerance $\epsilon_\text{tol}=\norm{\Y(\s,t)-\X(\s,t)}_{\infty}$, can help with an initial guess for the spring stiffness, e.g., via $\kappa \approx \| \vec{F} \| / \epsilon_\text{tol}$.
+Regardless of whether a reasonable estimate is available however, in practice we find the approximation for the $\kappa$ close to the stability limit by tuning the parameter using the method of bisection.
+Damping appears to be optional, and a slight amount of damping can be added while finalizing the tuning of $\kappa$.
+All computations use a tight relative convergence threshold of $\epsilon_\text{rel}=\text{1e-10}$ for all iterative linear solvers.
+To avoid volumetric locking in incompressible cases, we use selective reduced integration \cite{malkus1978mixed}, in which third-order Gaussian quadrature is used to integrate the deviatoric stress $\PP_{\text{dev}}$ and first-order Gaussian quadrature is used for the dilatational stress $\PP_{\text{dil}}$.
 For simplicity in the rest of the paper we drop the superscript ``f'' from the fluid time step and use the general notation $\Delta t \equiv \dtf$ and $N_{\text{cycle}}=1$, unless otherwise mentioned.
+Tests include two dimensional cases in Secs.~\ref{subsubsec:soft_disc}, \ref{subsubsec:Turek_Hron} and \ref{subsubsec:fluid_reservoir} and three dimensional cases in Secs.~\ref{subsubsec:Hessenthaler_model} and \ref{subsec:clot_ivc}.